tmax-cloud/cicd-operator/docs/integration_config.md

 ```
 ## Configuring `reqeustBodyLogging`
 specify whether to enable logging requestBody received by webhook-server
+The field's spec is same as [Notification Jobs](./notification-jobs.md)

+## Configuring `globalNotifiation`
+specify whether to apply notification job throughout the tasks as an intergrationConfig scope
 > Optional
 > Available values: true, false
 > Default value: false